 Do the Right Thing (1989)

 Spike Lee’s made many classics in his career – but very few are quite at the level of this extraordinary film, which was first released back in 1989.
 Lee himself stars as Mookie, a pizza delivery man going about his day on one of the hottest days of the year.
 Throughout the film we are introduced to various characters in Mookie’s Brooklyn neighbourhood, with resentments simmering up until its unforgettable conclusion.
 The film is packed with humour, romance and tragedy – in addition to social commentary which remains fiercely relevant more than 30 years on.

 Netflix has turned a lot of heads with its latest documentary, which explores the terrible damage that humans have inflicted on the ocean and its inhabitants.
 You’ll learn new and alarming information about the environmental impact of plastic, fishing equipment and techniques such as bottom-trawling, as well as the consequences this poses for the entire planet.
 Seaspiracy has been hailed for providing vital information on an often overlooked topic, with many viewers deciding to give up seafood altogether after learning the ugly truth about its source.

-Currently the most-watched film on Netflix, this psychological thriller from Searching director Aneesh Chaganty stars Kiera Allen as Chloe, a Chicago-based teenager who’s been confined to a wheelchair as long as she remembers and home schooled by her protective mother Diane (Sarah Paulson).
+The most-watched film on Netflix when it was released, this psychological thriller from Searching director Aneesh Chaganty stars Kiera Allen as Chloe, a Chicago-based teenager who’s been confined to a wheelchair as long as she remembers and home schooled by her protective mother Diane (Sarah Paulson).
 However, when Chloe picks up on her mother’s strange behaviour and starts prying into private letters she’s kept hidden away, she starts to suspect Diane has been keeping a very dark secret all this time.

 A suspenseful drama featuring a terrific performance from Paulson, Run is a gripping watch with a constantly changing pace.